LeopoldM/LeopoldM.github.io/_pages/about.md

 ------

-I mainly work on the following:
+My current topics of interest are:

 - Consumer choices and redistributive policies.
 - Investment decisions.
-- The design of long-term mechanisms to provide resilient economic systems.
+- The design of long-term mechanisms to provide reliability.

-Even though I work primarily in the electricity sector, I am interested in using theoretical advances from other economic fields to help build a more resilient energy system.
-At the same time, feedback from past and current experiences in electricity markets could significantly improve our understanding of how to efficiently provide essential goods.

 You can find my works [here](https://leopoldmonjoie.com/publications/)